Before Roy Moore, Alabama Grappled With 'Kissing Jim'

 "On one hand we celebrate the virgin and on the other we celebrate the floozy.
 We celebrate the saint and we celebrate the 'hell of a good fella,'" which includes people like Folsom.

-Folsom's third bid for for governor in 1962 ended with a loss to yet-another populist politician, George Wallace.
+Folsom's third bid for governor in 1962 ended with a loss to yet-another populist politician, George Wallace.
 Folsom's defeat was said to be due to a disastrous appearance on television in which he appeared to be drunk.
 Folsom later claimed that he had been drugged.

 Although Big Jim's career faded after that election, his son, Jim Folsom, Jr., went on to become a force in state politics and was elected twice as lieutenant governor.
 "Little Jim," as he is known, became governor in 1993 after the incumbent resigned due to a corruption scandal and served in that post for nearly two years.